dgodovich/personal_logseq/pages/Duke.md

 		- How would a Duke PhD training experience help you achieve your academic and professional goals?
 Max video length 2 minutes; record externally and provide URL in application.
 - Other application notes:
 	- [Departmental guidance on applications](https://medschool.duke.edu/education/biomedical-phd-programs/developmental-stem-cell-biology-program/prospective-dscb-students)
+	- GRE
+		- not required but can submit
+	- Virtual Interview
+	- Admissions decisions sent out by end of February
+	- Admitted Student visits are March 6 - 8